JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 A separate task is spawned for each specified transformation, allowing for parallel operation when several transformations are requested and Julia was started with more than one thread.
+Passed transformation functions should therefore not modify global variables (i.e. they should be pure), or use locks to control parallel accesses.

 To apply `function` to each row instead of whole columns, it can be wrapped in a `ByRow` struct. `cols` can be any column indexing syntax, in which case